DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-06-experiment-5-managing-mentors-if-youre-a-school.md

 - subject networks and associations
 - other experiences

+We use the Database of Qualified Teachers (DQT) to populate:

-Some additional details, such as the date they qualified as a teacher and qualifications, are derived from the Database of Qualified Teachers (DQT).
+- date qualified as a teacher
+- qualifications

 ## Removing mentors

 ![Image showing the remove mentor page](experiment-5-remove-mentor.png 'Remove mentor page')

-A user can remove a mentor from the school.

-This may be because they have left the school, decided not to be a mentor or for several other reasons.
+A user can remove a mentor from the school because the mentor have left the school, decided not to be a mentor or for another reason.

-When a user removes a mentor, the mentor will receive an email saying they have been removed.
-For example, the mentor can ask their ITT coordinator to be reinstated if the removal was a mistake.
+When the user removes a mentor, we send a confirmation email to the mentor.

 ## Further considerations